mchung94/latest-versions/README.md

 # latest-versions
-Check if there's an upgrade available for installed software.
+latest-versions checks if there's an upgrade available for installed software.

 This is just a simple tool I made to check if I need to update some software on my computer.
 For each program I want to check, first it runs some code to figure out which version I have installed, then it goes to the software's web page and scrapes the latest version available for download.

-It just prints its results out onto the console.
+Then it prints its results out onto the console.

 # Usage
 I used Python 3.6.2 on Windows 10 while writing this program.